Frequently Asked Questions

+No, you own the boat.
+No limitations and no restrictions.
 With care, competence and consideration for your safety and others, your cruising range is limited only by the time you have on board.
 Whilst the Solent and the South Coast provide more than enough interest for most owners, for the more experienced and adventurous members, the Channel Islands and the north coast of France are accessible.

 Alternatively, if you would prefer to choose an alternative base for your week, you can simply hitch up our boat and take off to destinations of your own choosing, or if you want the boat in a different location for eg. your summer holiday - transportation can be arranged.

 A schedule is planned for the year that gives each owner one week's usage of their boat in every four.
 This schedule is sent out to the owners around October/November each year for the following year.
 Members may request to swap weeks / weekends to suit their needs best, you simply email in to RIB Shack Marine and they will email the other owner(s).
 We achieve a high percentage of all swap requests.
 You can also phone or email in to request a boat out of your scheduled weeks for the odd day, there is no additional management fee for this, you just pay for the fuel used.
 Again we achieve most of these requests.
 Prior to your scheduled week we will contact you to ascertain your likely usage of the boat and what times.
 This enables us to provide the optimum level of service to our members and provide total boat management.

 When do weeks start and finish?